chloetanlimco/capitalonedeliverable/README.md

 - Maps with visitor center and campground icons, if such things and their coordinates are available
 - Campgrounds with icons based on amenities and accessibilities
 - Option to show all search results (will take a considerably lengthier time to load)
+- Entering a state name into the initial search will select that filter for you

 ## Challenges
 - Learning how to handle and work with Flask